 Financial matters

-Students completing a study stay within the framework of Erasmus+ receive an Erasmus+ grant in addition to the exemption of tuition fees abroad.
+Students completing a student exchange within the framework of Erasmus+ receive an Erasmus+ grant in addition to the exemption of tuition fees abroad.
 This is a partial grant to cover the additional costs due to the stay abroad.

 If you have any questions about the financial management of your Erasmus+ stay, please contact the Erasmus Stipendien team at the International Office (erasmus.stipendien@univie.ac.at).